phobos/phobos_db_checkpoint/README.md

 Phobos DB Checkpoint is a plugin to [Phobos](https://github.com/klarna/phobos) and is meant as a drop in replacement to `Phobos::Handler`, extending it with the following features:
  * Persists your Kafka events to an active record compatible database
  * Ensures that your [handler](https://github.com/klarna/phobos#usage-consuming-messages-from-kafka) will consume messages only once
- * Allows your system to reprocess events in case of failures
+ * Allows your system to quickly reprocess events in case of failures

 ## Table of Contents